-Perhaps the most frequent question psychologists get asked after, ‘are you analysing me?’ is ‘can you make other people do things for you?’
+Perhaps the most frequent question psychologists get asked after "are you analysing me?" is "can you make other people do things for you?"

 Seminal psychology papers on influence are often referred to in advertising, and techniques derived from these classic works are often used in corporate contexts and elsewhere to persuade others.
 Just occasionally, these techniques are used to persuade people to do things that they might not otherwise consider.
-Some of the techniques are covert, for example mere frequency of exposure to an idea makes it more palatable, whilst other techniques are more overt, such as using authority and perceived credibility to persuade someone.
+Some of the techniques are covert, for example, mere frequency of exposure to an idea makes it more palatable, while other techniques are more overt, such as using authority and perceived credibility to persuade someone.

-However, in law enforcement and security contexts we must consider the legal acceptability of a technique as well as whether it actually generates the truth.
+However, in law enforcement and security contexts, we must consider the legal acceptability of a technique as well as whether it actually generates the truth.
 We must be mindful of any technique in which the influencer, rather than the ‘target’, has either deliberately or unwittingly generated the account.

 We must also be wary of generating an account from a vulnerable target.
 Consider, for example, the seemingly benign theory of reciprocity in which in offering the target something I can expect that the person then feels obliged to give me something in return.
 This technique may generate a false account designed to please rather than something which is either useful or true.